bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 - [API Reference > Store Management > Catalog > Product Metafields](/api-reference/store-management/catalog/product-metafields)
 - [API Reference > Store Management > Catalog > Product Variant Metafields](/api-reference/store-management/catalog/product-variants-metafields)

-## Submitting the app

-Before submitting your app, make sure you have the following information.

-**Single-carrier or multi-carrier**

-A single-carrier app will offer one service, such as USPS.
-A multi-carrier app will offer more than one carrier such as USPS, DHL, and Canada Post.

-**Name and description**

-Name and description of the shipping carrier or carriers.

-**Logo**

-A 70x70 pixel logo that represents the shipping carrier app.

-**Configuration fields**

-Any shipping zone-specific or connection-specific fields to be made available to merchants or APIs for configuration.
-Configuration fields can include which rates to offer, packaging type, or packing method.

-To submit your app, send an email to <a href="mailto:shippingproviderapi@bigcommerce.com">shippingproviderapi@bigcommerce.com</a>.

 ## Definitions